Are Charged Leptons in the Simultaneous Eigenstates of Mass and Family?

-\begin{quotation} Conventionally, it is considered that the charged leptons are in the simultaneous eigenstates of ``mass" and ``family".
-Against this view, we consider a case that the observed charged leptons are not in the eigenstates of family.
-It is pointed out that, in this case, we will observe a rare decay $\mu \rightarrow e + \gamma$ without introducing any explicit $\mu$-$e$ non-conversion term.
-We conclude that the $e-\mu$ mixing $\theta$ is smaller than $10^{-2}$.
-Then, we will speculate a possibility with $\theta \sim 10^{-3}$. \end{quotation}
+\begin{quotation} Conventionally, the observed charged leptons are regarded the simultaneous eigenstates of ``mass" and ``family".
+Against this view, we discuss a possibility that the observed charged leptons $e_i=(e, \mu, \tau)$ are not identical with the eigenstates of family $e^0_\alpha =(e_1^0, e_2^0, e_3^0)$.
+Here, we define the eigenstates of family, $e^0_\alpha$, as the states which interact with family gauge bosons in the mass eigenstates of the broken U(3)$_{family}$ gauge symmetry.
+Although there is at present not any experimental evidence for $e^0_1$-$e^0_2$ mixing, and we have only an upper limit for the mixing from the present experimental data.
+We will conclude that the $e$-$\mu$ mixing angle $\theta$ must be $\theta \lesssim 10^{-3}$.
+Thus, we can not exclude a possibility $\theta\neq 0$.
+If we want more small upper limit of $\theta$, a rare decay search $\mu \rightarrow e + \gamma$ will be useful. \end{quotation}

 \

 It is well known that the observed quarks are in the eigenstates of masses, but they are not in the eigenstates of ``family".
 When we denote the eigenstates of mass as $q_i=(u_i, d_i)$ ($i=1,2,3$), and the eigenstates of family as $q^0_\alpha =(u^0_\alpha, d^0_\alpha)$ ($\alpha=1,2,3$), the relations of both eigenstates are given as follows,